bevy-cheatbook/bevy-cheatbook/src/builtins.md

 Settings that are not modifiable at runtime are not represented using resources.
 Instead, they are configured via the respective [plugins](#plugins).

-In Bevy 0.9, there is an exception to this rule:

-{{#include ./include/builtins.md:resources-config-init}}

-These settings must be inserted as a resource to the [app][cb::app], at the top, before adding `DefaultPlugins`.

-This API inconsistency will be addressed in future versions of Bevy.
-These settings will be configurable using the plugin, instead of a resource, just like other settings that are only used during engine startup.

 ### Engine Resources